-If you need to study for longer than 10 weeks, read more about our postgraduate pre-sessional English course.
+You can also study pre-sessionals for longer periods – read about our postgraduate pre-sessional English courses.

 How to apply

 Please complete and upload the course Supplementary Information Pack as part of your application.
-Please also read through the Guidance for Applicants for information on all aspects of the course and application process.

-Applications for this programme are now open.
+Applications for this programme will open in January 2024.

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.